top of page

 Hello!
 I'm Jamie Kennedy, Executive Podcast Producer of Brave Moon Podcasts, and I dive deep into attracting your ideal podcast audience through SEO.
 We talk about how optimizing your podcast with the right keywords and content can improve visibility across search engines like Google and podcast platforms such as Spotify and Apple Podcasts.

 If you’re not using SEO, your podcast could end up reaching the wrong audience, which means fewer listens and engagement.
-Learn simple SEO strategies to help you grow your audience and keep your podcast thriving.
+Learn simple SEO secrets and strategies to help you grow your audience and keep your podcast thriving.
 I’ll make SEO easy to understand, so you can start using it to your advantage today!

 In this episode, we talk about…